 A resident company may pay or credit you a franked dividend.
-These dividends carry 'imputation/franking credits', a credit for the tax paid by the company.
-Franked dividends can be either fully franked-meaning that the whole dividend carries an imputation/franking credit-or partly franked-meaning that only part of the dividend carries an imputation/franking credit.
+These dividends carry 'imputation credits', a credit for the tax paid by the company.
+Franked dividends can be either fully franked-meaning that the whole dividend carries imputation credit-or partly franked-meaning that only part of the dividend carries imputation credit.